 Now imagine those lines without the exclamation points.
 They don’t have the vibrancy, the breathless awe, that I believe the authors intended.
 Ending with only a period would make them seem matter-of-fact and ordinary.

-The key is that Millay and Wilder aren’t trying to bump up the excitement by tacking on exclamation points.
-Their speakers are genuinely excited, and the exclamation points merely express that natural emotion.
+Millay isn’t trying to bump up the excitement by tacking on exclamation points.
+Her speakers are genuinely excited, and the exclamation points merely express that natural emotion.

 I follow the same principle with my newsletter, Copy This!
 I use the exclamation point to express urgency, not to add it.